 Your resume is your means to sell yourself to an employer.
-It must be enticing enough for the hiring manager to want to take the time to interview you.
-Avoiding overused and cliche phrases will not only make your resume stand out but it will show that you put extra effort into showing the employer what your demonstrated skills are.
-Whenever possible include specific examples that are result-oriented and give concrete numbers to demonstrate that you truly do posses the skill.
-Here are a list of commonly overused resume phrases and examples of better alternatives you can use to improve it.
-Some of the items are position specific but you can adapt them to fit your industry and position.
+In fact, it must be enticing enough for the hiring manager to want to take the time to interview you.
+Thus, avoiding overused and cliche phrases will not only make your resume stand out but will, likewise, show you’re putting extra effort in showing the employer your skills.
+If possible, add specific examples that are results-oriented and give figures that show your skills.
+In the same way, here is a list of overused resume phrases and examples of better alternatives you can use to improve them.
+At length, some are role specific; however, you can adapt them to fit your industry and position.

-Better Alternatives: Recognized for superior work ethic and high levels of productivity; Honored as “Employee of the Year” in 2006; Awarded a $500 bonus for working overtime to meet end-of-month closing deadlines; Completed two DOL Wage & Hours Division Audits in 2006, resulting in no fines or penalties; Initiated production of a semi-monthly Employee Newsletter to help keep employees better informed.
-Fully responsible for its creation and distribution.
+Better Alternatives: Known for superior work ethic and high levels of productivity; Honored as “Employee of the Year” in 2006; Awarded with a $500 bonus for working overtime to meet end-of-month closing deadlines; Completed two DOL Wage & Hours Division Audits in 2006, resulting in no fines or penalties; Launched the production of a semi-monthly employee newsletter to help keep the workforce informed.
+Took full responsibility for its creation and distribution.

-Better Alternatives: Track and verified all personnel completed all training, medical, equipment and paperwork requirements; Created postcard mailer to send to all applicants to inform them we had received their application.
+Better Alternatives: Tracked and confirmed all personnel that completed the training, medical, equipment, and paperwork requirements; Created a postcard mailer to further send to job applicants to tell them their application reached us.

-Better Alternative: Collaboratively prepared benefit packages for a total 3,000 document requirements collectively for each of the organization’s nine divisions; Worked with a group of corporate HR associates to coordinate and conduct a successful Annual Open Enrollment that provided employees with a chance to meet with providers and ask benefit-related questions.
+Better Alternatives: Prepared benefit packages for 3,000 document requirements for each of the organization’s nine divisions; Worked with a group of HR associates to rather coordinate and conduct an Annual Open Enrollment that gave workers the chance to meet providers and ask benefit-related questions.

-Thinking of the proper resume phrase for your resume can be a grueling task.
-Make yourself more marketable in your resume with the help of the best resume writing companies.
-Check them out and choose the one that will fit your job search best.
+Sometimes, thinking of the right alternatives to overused resume phrases to use in your copy can be a grueling task.
+Hence, sell yourself with the help of the best resume writing companies in the country.
+So, check them out and choose the one that will fit your job search best.